ten-protocol/go-ten/design/cryptography.md

 ## 3. Transaction Encryption per Rollup with Revelation Period
-- Transactions are encrypted in Obscuro to provide confidentiality
+- Transactions are encrypted in the Obscuro chain providing confidentiality
-- To avoid base-key compromise, transaction encryption keys are derived twice
+- To avoid reusing the same key, transaction encryption keys are derived twice
-  - Each rollup has a Rollup Encryption Key derived from the Master Seed + Rollup
+  - Each rollup has a Rollup Encryption Key derived from the Master Seed + Rollup ( if a rollup encryption key is discovered other rollups are safe )
   - Each transaction is encrypted with a Revelation Period Key that is derived from the Rollup Encryption Key + Revelation Period
 - HKDF (HMAC-based Key Derivation Function) is used to derive keys
   - Given the high entropy of the Master Seed no need for PBKDF Family key stretching